About us - Rule of Law Programme Southeast Europe

 Welcome to the Konrad-Adenauer-Stiftung!

 Freedom, justice and solidarity are the basic principles underlying the work of the Konrad-Adenauer-Stiftung (KAS).
 The KAS is a political foundation, closely associated with the Christian Democratic Union of Germany (CDU).
 As co-founder of the CDU and the first Chancellor of the Federal Republic of Germany, Konrad Adenauer (1876-1967) united Christian-social, conservative and liberal traditions.
-His name is synonymous with the democratic reconstruction of Germany, the firm alignment of foreign policy with the trans-Atlantic community of values, the vision of a unified Europe and an orientation towards the social market economy.
+His name stands for the democratic reconstruction of Germany, the firm alignment of foreign policy with the transatlantic community of values, the vision of a unified Europe and an orientation towards the social market economy.
 His intellectual heritage continues to serve both as our aim as well as our obligation today.

 We encourage people to lend a hand in shaping the future along these lines.
-With more than 70 offices abroad and projects in over 120 countries, we make a unique contribution to promoting democracy, the rule of law and a social market economy.
+With more than 100 offices abroad and more than 200 projects in over 120 countries, we make a unique contribution to promoting democracy, the rule of law and a social market economy.
 To foster peace and freedom we encourage a continuous dialog on foreign policy and security as well as the exchange between cultures and religions.

 Human beings in their distinctive dignity and with their rights and responsibilities are at the heart of our work.
 We are guided by the conviction that human beings are the starting point in the effort to bring about social justice and democratic freedom while promoting sustainable economic activity.
 By bringing together people who embrace their responsibilities in society, we develop active networks in political and economic spheres as well as in society itself.
 The guidance we provide on the basis of our political know-how and knowledge helps to shape the globalization process along more socially equitable, ecologically sustainable and economically efficient lines.